 - The width of the shower stall is limited to 3 feet due to the placement of the soil stack and clearance for the toilet.

 I measured and marked the dimensions on the cement floor as shown in blue:

 Basement Bathroom Shower Drain Plumbing Rough-In

 The basement bathroom shower drain is off center and had to moved by several inches beyond the rim of the existing opening made by the home builder in the cement floor.
-A hammer drill and masonry bit is used to make holes for a knockout in the concrete slab floor to relocate the shower drain.
+A hammer drill and 1/2 inch masonry bit is used to drill weakening holes to chisel a knockout in the concrete slab floor to relocate the shower drain.

 After drilling several holes to weaken the concrete slab floor, a brick chisel and sledge hammer are used to make the remaining cuts and shape the sides.
 Be sure to wear your safety glasses because cement chips fly everywhere.

-Here’s the finished cut in the cement floor to relocate the basement bathroom shower drain to middle of the yet-to-built shower floor:
+The finished cut in the cement floor to relocate the shower drain the center of what will be the tiled shower pan: